-1.2.2 An Appraisal defines the principal qualities that constitute the conservation area's special character and identifies threats to this character.
-An Appraisal is not necessarily exhaustive and other elements of architectural or historic interest may be present within the area.

-1.2.3 A Management Plan addresses the issues raised in the Appraisal and provides area-specific development guidelines to supplement those provided in Croydon's Conservation Area General Guidance SPD; potential ideas for enhancement are also explored.
+1,2,2 This document is structured in two parts, an Appraisal of the conservation area and an associated Management Plan.
+The Appraisal defines the principal qualities that constitute the conservation area's special character and identifies threats to this character.
+The Appraisal is not necessarily exhaustive and other elements of architectural or historic interest may be present within the area.
+The Management Plan addresses issues raised in the Appraisal and provides area-specific development and maintenance guidelines to supplement those provided in Croydon's Conservation Area General Guidance SPD.
+Potential enhancement of the area is also considered.
 For further information please see section 1.4 of the Conservation Area General Guidance SPD.